jg8481/Robot-Framework-Solidity-Testing-Toolkit/README.md

 bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Truffle-Ethereum-RPA-Deployment

----->>>> Interactive Tests For Deployed Smart Contracts Using Hardhat (NOTE: These tests can run on multiple EVM Compatible Blockchains!) <<<<---- bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Interactive-Tests-On-Local-NonForked-Hardhat-Network bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Interactive-Tests-On-Forked-Mainnet-Hardhat-Network
+---->>>> Interactive Tests For Deployed Smart Contracts Using Hardhat (NOTE: These tests can run on multiple EVM Compatible Blockchains!) <<<<---- bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Tests-Default-NonForked-Hardhat-Network bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Tests-Forked-Mainnet-Hardhat-Network

----->>>> Interactive Tests For Deployed Smart Contracts Using Truffle Suite <<<<---- bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Interactive-Tests-On-Local-Ethereum-Truffle-Develop-Instance
+---->>>> Interactive Tests For Deployed Smart Contracts Using Truffle Suite <<<<---- bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Tests-Default-Truffle-Develop-Instance
 ```
 ### [Example Workflow 1] -> Deploy then test a smart contract using the built-in Hardhat Network Ethereum Node and node-robotremoteserver (on MacOS or Linux)
 From the commands posted above, here is an example workflow (with screenshots) below that will work reliably as long as both the basic technical requirements and the `bash ./start-solidity-qa-workflows.sh Install-Tools-On-MacOS-Or-Linux` command have been completed without issues.
 - First, open two terminals and keep both open the entire time
-- In one of the terminals, run the `bash ./start-solidity-qa-workflows.sh Start-Default-Hardhat-Network-Ethereum-Node-And-Robotemoteserver-On-MacOS-Or-Linux` command then check that the output matches what is shown in the following screenshot
+- In one of the terminals, run the `bash ./start-solidity-qa-workflows.sh Start-Default-Hardhat-Network-And-Robotremoteserver` command then check that the output matches what is shown in the following screenshot
 ![Part1](./notes-images-and-demonstrations/robotframework-hardhat-part1.png)
-- In the other terminal, run the `bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Interactive-Tests-On-Local-NonForked-Hardhat-Network` command then check that the output matches what is shown in the following screenshot
+- In the other terminal, run the `bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Tests-Default-NonForked-Hardhat-Network` command then check that the output matches what is shown in the following screenshot
 ![Part2](./notes-images-and-demonstrations/robotframework-hardhat-part2.png)

 ### [Example Workflow 2] -> Fork Fantom Mainnet, deploy, then test an existing smart contract using the Hardhat Network Fantom fork and node-robotremoteserver (on MacOS or Linux)
 From the commands posted above, here is an example workflow (with screenshots) below that will work reliably as long as both the basic technical requirements and the `bash ./start-solidity-qa-workflows.sh Install-Tools-On-MacOS-Or-Linux` command have been completed without issues.
 - First, open two terminals and keep both open the entire time
-- In one of the terminals, run the `bash ./start-solidity-qa-workflows.sh Start-Multichain-Hardhat-Network-Node-And-Robotemoteserver-On-MacOS-Or-Linux` command, follow the instructions by entering `Fantom`, then check that the output matches what is circled in the following screenshot
+- In one of the terminals, run the `bash ./start-solidity-qa-workflows.sh Start-Multichain-Hardhat-Network-And-Robotremoteserver` command, follow the instructions by entering `Fantom`, then check that the output matches what is circled in the following screenshot
 ![Part3](./notes-images-and-demonstrations/robotframework-hardhat-part3.png)
-- In the other terminal, run the `bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Interactive-Tests-On-Forked-Mainnet-Hardhat-Network` command then check that the output matches what is circled in the following screenshot
+- In the other terminal, run the `bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Tests-Forked-Mainnet-Hardhat-Network` command then check that the output matches what is circled in the following screenshot
 ![Part4](./notes-images-and-demonstrations/robotframework-hardhat-part4.png)
 - This test will locally interact with someone else's existing token project (**contract address**: `0x5FbDB2315678afecb367f032d93F642f64180aa3`) on Fantom Mainnet called ["PumpNoDump (PND)"](https://ftmscan.com/address/0x5fbdb2315678afecb367f032d93f642f64180aa3). **FYI, the PND token is NOT mine and I am not associated with it at all**
 ![Part5](./notes-images-and-demonstrations/robotframework-hardhat-part5.png)